 During my senior year of college, I interned at the nonprofit organization, PREP San Francisco.
-PREP (Prevention and Recovery in Early Psychosis) specializes in diagnosis, assessment, and treatment for people with schizophrenia.
-For those who don’t know, Schizophrenia is a chronic, severe, and disabling brain disorder.
+PREP (Prevention and Recovery in Early Psychosis) specializes in the diagnosis, assessment, and treatment for people with schizophrenia.
+The mental illness is a chronic, severe, and disabling brain disorder.
 Symptoms include hallucinations, delusions, disorganized thinking, and movement disorders.

 At this internship, I spread the word about PREP by cold calling high schools and using social media.
-We focused on calling the high schools because the population that is at risk for having their first psychosis episode is generally youth and young adults between between the ages of 14-35.
+We focused on high schools because that population is at risk for having their first psychosis episode.
+The first psychosis episode generally happens to youth and young adults between the ages of 14-35.

 For information here are links: